korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Inside the parentheses, I'll have a local variable called _stringStream_, and assign that the result of `Files.lines`.
-I'm going to have this stream return an array, to a variable called _results_.
+I'm going to have this stream return an array to a variable called _results_.
 I'll skip the header row.
 My pattern is in the _p_ variable, so I'll use that to get a matcher.